PortsBahamas and CaribbeanBest Things to Do in Costa Maya on a Cruise in 2026...

 Costa Maya, Mexico (Photo Credit: Cruise Fever)

-We just got back from a visit to this popular Caribbean cruise port, and if you haven’t been to Costa Maya in a few years you will notice a lot of changes at the cruise terminal.
-This article reflects some of the updates we experienced.
+We recently visited this popular Caribbean cruise port, and if you haven’t been to Costa Maya in a few years, you’ll notice it remains a laid-back spot with ongoing improvements at the cruise terminal.
+This article reflects the latest updates as of 2026.

 Note: This post contains affiliate links which may provide us with a small commission should you decide to purchase through them.